Sharon Newman: Characterization and criticism

 Mental health advocate Arthur Gallant of The Huffington Post commended the show's initial portrayal of Sharon's bipolar disorder, writing: "I praise the writers for their diligence in how mental illness has been depicted and feel the show has done their part in helping to eliminate mental health stigma."
 However, the storyline in which Sharon switched Summer's paternity test was heavily criticized by critics, who felt that the character still had not been repaired.
 About.com listed the paternity twist as one of the worst storylines of 2013 on the soap opera.
 Sara Bibel of Xfinity slammed Josh Griffith's writing, stating that he "undid all his great work rehabilitating the character of Sharon" in a "character-destroying" storyline.
 Soap Opera Digest named the character of Sharon as the "Most Ruined" soap opera character in both 2012 and 2013, while in turn praising the performance of Case.
 In December 2014, Daytime Confidential described Sharon as one of the most "drastically damaged" characters in the history of the soap opera genre, and wrote, "You name it, one head writer or another has had her do it.
 Kleptomania.
 Three baby daddies.
 Bipolar disorder.
 It was almost like a reward was passed out in the Y&R writing room anytime anyone came up with something more awful to have Sharon do."
 Giddens criticized Charles Pratt Jr. in 2015 for enjoying writing Sharon as "crazy", "despite legions of fans demanding the bipolar character be given back her dignity".
 Writing for TV Insider, Michael Logan said in 2016 that fans of the character were tired of seeing her written as "the liar, the villain, the nutcase, the doormat".

+In 2022, Charlie Mason from Soaps She Knows placed Sharon 11th on his list of the best 25 characters from The Young and the Restless, commenting that "The Perils of Pauline got nothin' on The Travails of Sharon, a hard-luck heroine whose good fortune seemed to end with the discovery of the right actress to play the part (Sharon Case, on try No. 3).
+Since then, she's been cheated on, divorced, assaulted, imprisoned, diagnosed as bipolar and taken too deeply into our hearts to ever be removed."